Susannah Heschel at the end of a table with students

 Education, Engagement and Excellence at Elon

-This year, we are celebrating the tenth anniversary of the Jewish Studies Program at Elon.
+In 2022-2023, we celebrated the tenth anniversary of the Jewish Studies Program at Elon.
 Launched in the 2012-13 academic year, the program has since established connections across the state, nation and world as a hub for interdisciplinary study of varied aspects of Jewish culture and identity.

 “Watching Jewish studies develop from an idea to a few classes, to even greater exposure across Elon University has brought us much gratification.
 University leadership, outstanding faculty, and engagement across many facets of academia have propelled Elon to national recognition in Jewish Studies.”